Book Club: Romeo + Juliet

 BOOK CLUB AT THE NFSA IN PARTNERSHIP WITH CANBERRA WRITERS FESTIVAL

-This screening will be followed by a discussion of the film and the play with Bell Shakespeare Associate Director James Evans.
+This screening will be followed by a discussion of the film and the play with Bell Shakespeare Associate Director James Evans and ANU Senior Lecturer Dr. Kate Flaherty.

 Baz Luhrmann slams Shakespeare’s most famous love story down in a punk futuristic setting where the Montagues and Capulets are feuding corporate empires on fictional Verona Beach.